-The grandiose hope is that machine learning may sometimes be able to deduce true causality or true laws of nature purely from observational data, promising reliable predictions not only within the observed setting, but also under interventions.
-In other words, a perfectly inferred causal model generalizes well out of distribution.
-Such an automated scientist would undoubtedly be more powerful if we allowed it to interact with the system at hand and perform experiments.
-However, by focusing on the purely observational setting in this work, we avoid an ad-hoc specification of which experiments can be conducted and adhere to most current practical settings, in which algorithms are not granted the opportunity for real-world interventions.
-Thus, in this work we take a step towards inferring causal dependence structures from time-series data of a system that is assumed to jointly evolve according to an ODE.
-We start with noise-free observations in continuous time, but also provide empirical results for added observation noise, irregularly sampled time points, and real gene regulatory network data, making the following contributions: \begin{itemize}[topsep=0pt,leftmargin=*,itemsep=0pt] \item We start by showing that recovering the ODE from a single observed solution is ill-posed even when restricting ourselves to autonomous, linear, homogeneous systems. \item Motivated by this unidentifiability, we discuss potential regularizers that aim to enforce sparsity in the number of causal interactions and show that even the regularized problem is ill-posed for a variety of reasonable regularizers. \item To probe the relevance of these unidentifiability results empirically, we develop causal structure inference techniques from time-series data combining flexible neural ODE estimators~\citep{chen2018neural} with suitable regularization techniques.
-Our model works for non-linear ODEs with cyclic causal structure and recovers the full ODE in special cases. \item We demonstrate the efficacy of our structure inference approach on a variety of low-dimensional \mbox{(non-)linear} first and second order systems, for which we can also make accurate predictions under unseen interventions.
-On simulated autonomous, linear, homogeneous systems we show that our approach scales to tens of variables.
-Finally, our method produces promising results for gene regulatory network inference on real single-cell RNA-seq data with noisy and irregular samples. \end{itemize}
+The hope is that machine learning may sometimes be able to deduce true laws of nature purely from observational data, promising reliable predictions not only within the observed setting, but also under interventions.\footnote{An automated scientist would undoubtedly be more powerful if it can interact with the system and perform experiments.
+By focusing on the purely observational setting, we avoid an ad-hoc specification of which experiments can be conducted and adhere to current settings, where algorithms are not granted direct access to real-world interventions.} In this work we take a step towards system identification and causal structure inference from time-series data of a \emph{fully observed} system that is assumed to \emph{jointly evolve according to an ODE}.
+We use scalable and flexible neural ODE estimators~\citep{chen2018neural} that allow for \emph{a-priori unknown non-linear interactions}.
+We start with noise-free observations in continuous time, but also provide results for additive observation noise, irregularly sampled time points, and real gene expression data.
+Generally, recovering the ODE from a single observed solutions is an ill-posed problem.
+However, existing theory suggests (informally) that for certain classes of ODEs ``most systems'' will be identifiable.
+Motivated by these findings, we make the following contributions: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-1pt] \item We discuss potential regularizers to enforce sparsity in the number of causal interactions such that variables depend on few other variables, a common assumption in modern causal modeling~\cite{Scholkopf2021}. \item We develop a causal structure inference technique from time-series data called \emph{causal neural ODE} (\textbf{C-NODE}) combining flexible neural ODE estimators with suitable regularization techniques.
+C-NODE works for non-linear ODEs with cyclic causal structure and identifies the full ODE in certain cases.
+Our results suggest that the proposed regularizer improves identifiability of the governing dynamics. \item We demonstrate the efficacy of C-NODE on a variety of low-dimensional \mbox{(non-)linear} first and second order systems, where it also makes accurate predictions under \emph{unseen interventions}.
+On simulated autonomous, linear, homogeneous systems we show that C-NODE scales to tens of variables. \item Finally, C-NODE yields promising results for gene regulatory network inference on real, noisy, irregularly sampled single-cell RNA-seq data. \end{itemize}